expo/expo/packages/eslint-config-universe/README.md

 ## Support for Different Platforms

 There are several configs for different platforms.
 They are:
-* `universe`: the basic config for JavaScript projects for which there isn't a more specific config
+* `universe`: the basic config for JavaScript projects for which there isn't a more specific config,
-* `universe/native`: the config for React Native projects, including Expo projects, with support for React and JSX
+* `universe/native`: the config for React Native projects, including Expo projects, with support for React and JSX,
-* `universe/web`: the config for code that runs in web browsers, with support for React and JSX
+* `universe/web`: the config for code that runs in web browsers, with support for React and JSX,
-* `universe/node`: the config for code that runs in Node
+* `universe/node`: the config for code that runs in Node.

 For an Expo project, your configuration might look like this: